effector/effector/src/content/docs/en/explanation/computation-priority.md

 5. effect -> watch, effect handler
 ```

-> Whenever you will allow side effects in pure computations, the library will work by worst scenario.
+> Whenever you allow side effects in pure computations, the library will work by the worst scenario.
 Thereby, increasing non-consistency of application and breaking pure computations.
 Don't ignore that.

-Let's consider prioritize in the example below.
+Let's consider prioritizing in the example below.

 ```js
 let count = 0;